ChefYeshpal/webapp-chess/README.md

 ## Stuff I wanna add:
 - Toggles for:
     - Using keyboard keystrokes to move the pieces/using mouse to move the pieces
-- View of previous moves and such on the side bar with the proper notation
+- Feature where one's able to export their gameplay (via moves and all) for further analysis
-    - Should also add a feature to be able to export that, maybe will help in further analysis of the game
+    - Possibly gonna use the conventional game notation format for this
 - Make the gameplay a bit more fluid, I dunno how to do that but there must be a way no?

 ## Devlogs: